Our Tips for Buying a Business for Immigration Purposes

 When reviewing the corporate tax filings, pay close attention to Schedule 100 and Schedule 125 and check the reported gross sales numbers for the company in the past year.
 Also, make sure to review the most recent GST/HST filings to have an idea about the current sales volumes.

-Since your business in Canada must have sufficient revenue stream to support your permanent residence application, always aim to buy a company that has $250,000+ of gross sales per year.
+Since your business in Canada must have sufficient revenue streams to support your permanent residence application, always aim to buy a company that has $250,000+ of gross sales per year.
 Make sure to check the net profit number to ensure whether the company you are buying is profitable as well.
 However, the Canadian immigration authorities are not strictly concerned with the company’s profitability, but rather review if the gross sales are sufficient to support your wages and operational costs.

 One of the factors that Canadian immigration authorities will check when assessing your immigration application is whether or not you can manage your newly acquired Canadian business.